TACC/Core-CMS/README.md

     The CMS admin site should now be accessible at http://localhost:8000/admin .*

-    _You may log in as the superuser created via the `createsuperuser` command in an earlier step._
+    _You should log in as the superuser created via the `createsuperuser` command in an earlier step._

     <sub>\* Or at the port defined in a `docker-compose.custom.yml`.</sub>